Skip to content

 Composition: Senior members of the Gay and Trans Caucus (and thus ineligible for the prize).

-Deadline: Annually, Oct.
-1 for papers presented in the previous 12 months.
+Deadlines and Timeframe: The committee reviews submissions for the prize annually, usually due Oct.
+1, for papers presented in the previous 12 months.

 Submissions Information